raspberrypilearning/c3-wolfram-hieroglyphics/en/step_1.md

 + Using images in your code
 + Using buttons to add interactivity
-+ Manipulating lists
++ Rearranging lists
 + Creating associations between objects

 If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
 You'll need to look at Starting Mathematica and Programming in Mathematica.
+If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---